 Zoom’s market cap varies from moment to moment based primarily on its share price.
 Although an increase in outstanding shares could also increase its market cap, that type of change occurs far less frequently than a change in share price, which can occur in less than one second.
 Here is Zoom’s share price range over the past 52 weeks:

-With such a wide fluctuation in share price, Zoom’s market cap has also been extremely variable.
+With such a wide fluctuation in share price, Zoom’s market cap has also been extremely variable and currently sits at $32.288 billion.

 |What Is Zoom Worth Now?|